Thomas J. Brown (bishop of Maine): Biography

 Brown graduated with a Bachelor of Science from Western Michigan University in 1988.
 After receiving his Master of Divinity from the Church Divinity School of the Pacific in 1997, Brown was ordained priest on January 18, 1998.
 In 1997 he became associate priest at the Church of St John the Evangelist in San Francisco and director of alumni and church relations at Church Divinity School of the Pacific.
 He served as rector of St Michael's Church in Brattleboro, Vermont between 2000 and 2009.
 In 2009 he became rector of the Parish of the Epiphany in Winchester, Massachusetts.

 He was elected at a special diocesan convention on February 9, 2019, to succeed Bishop Stephen T. Lane.
 He was consecrated the tenth bishop of Maine on June 22, 2019.
-He is the first openly gay bishop to lead the diocese and only the third to lead any diocese in the United States.
+He is the first openly gay bishop to lead the diocese and the third to lead any diocese in the United States.